amnh/BridgeUP-STEM-BabichMorrow/lesson_plans/s7_project_in_time/Model_projections.md

 ## Future climate

+One partner will build all the climate models for the HadGEM2-ES GCM and the other will build all of the models for CCSM4.
+We are projecting to the year 2070.

 | ***Future Climate*** |     HadGEM2-ES                 |   CCSM4                       |
 |----------------------|------------------------------- |-------------------------------|
 | **RCP 2.6**          | GCM: HE, RCP: 2.6, year: 2070  | GCM: CC, RCP: 2.6, year: 2070 |